DanielMFernandes/CCNA_Course_Notes/Course_Notes/RIP_and_EIGRP.md

 - Routing Information Protocol (Industry Standard)
 - is a DISTANCE VECTOR IGP
     - uses Routing-By-Rumor logic to learn/share routes
-- Uses HOP COUNT as it’s METRIC (One Router = One Hop)  Bandwidth is irrelevant
+- Uses HOP COUNT as it’s METRIC (One Router = One Hop).
+Bandwidth is irrelevant
 - MAX HOP COUNT is 15 (anything more is considered unreachable)
 - Has THREE VERSIONS:
-    - RIPv1 and RIPv2; used for IPv4
+    - RIPv1 and RIPv2 are used for IPv4
-    - RIPng (RIP Next Generation) used for IPv6
+    - RIPng (RIP Next Generation) is used for IPv6
 - Uses TWO MESSAGE TYPES:
     - REQUEST :
         - To ask RIP-ENABLED neighbour ROUTERS to send their ROUTING TABLE